 For Europe the already established cooperation agreement between UNESCO’s Division of Earth Sciences and the European Geoparks Network, shall serve as the mechanism for integration national Geoparks through the label of European Geoparks into the global UNESCO Network.

 The Division of Earth Sciences is encouraged to confirm or initiate agreements at a regional (continental) level using the cooperation agreement with the EGN as an example.

 During a closed meeting of the International Advisory Group of Experts the evaluation of the existing geoparks took place.
-It was decided to include 17 European Geoparks and 8 Chinese Geoparks in the Global UNESCO Network of Geoparks.
+It was decided to include 17 European Geoparks and 8 Chinese Geoparks in the Global Geoparks Network.

 As a result the “First International Conference on Geoparks” was held in Beijing, China from 27 to 29 June 2004, in order to promote the establishment of a worldwide network of national Geoparks with the contributions from the international governmental and non-governmental community.

 In October 2004 during the 5th European Geoparks Meeting held in Petralia Sottana, Madonie Geopark, a new agreement between the Division of Earth Sciences of UNESCO and the European Geoparks Network was officially signed.

 According to this agreement: ”A European territory wishing to become a member of the Global Geoparks Network must submit a full application dossier to the European Geoparks Network, which acts as the integration organisation into the Global Geoparks Network for the European continent.

 The Division of Earth Sciences of UNESCO recognises that the European Geoparks Network is the reference to follow for the creation of other continental networks of Geoparks.”

 Members of the Global Network of Geoparks (January 2015)

 120 Geoparks are currently members of the Global Geoparks Network assisted by UNESCO.